Weight sleds are a killer way to improve speed, power, and torch calories. Here is a breakdown of the best weight sleds for push and pull training.

 The sleeve can accommodate up to three 45lb bumper plates.
 The sled itself is made of heavy-duty steel, the adjustable harness is made of polyester and is buckled to the sled with a pair of carabiners.

-While the sled is primarily designed to be used on a field or on artificial turn, you could theoretically add some PVC piping to the bottom to protect it from getting scratched up on concrete.
+While the sled is primarily designed to be used on a field or on an artificial turf, you could theoretically add some PVC piping to the bottom to protect it from getting scratched up on concrete.

 Titan Fitness HD Weight Sled